bytecodealliance/wasmtime/docs/langref.rst

     This is either :type:`i32`, or :type:`i64`, depending on whether the target platform has 32-bit or 64-bit pointers.

+.. type:: iN

+    Any of the scalar integer types :type:`i8` -- :type:`i64`.

 Control flow
 ============